abhaybasani/Devil-Nest_tool/README.md

 <h1>About Us:</h1>
 <h4>This is a tool developed by Abhay Basani if you have any query you can direct contact me on basaniabhay@gmail.com or 7895407877.</h4>
 <h1>Usage:</h1>
-NOTE:~ Please make sure you have install pip
-    for install pip please type on cmd:
+NOTE:~ Please make sure you have install pip. or install pip please type on cmd:
 >py -m pip install --upgrade pip